What does neurotype mean?

 Guides

-Published guides that are complete enough for search.
-Higher risk AuDHD and score-meaning pages stay out of search until their review gates pass.
+Published guides that are ready for search.
+Score-meaning pages and unfinished drafts stay out of search until review is complete.

 A plain English guide to adult sensory self reflection, what online tools can help with, and what they cannot tell you.